OI-wiki/i18n/docs/basic/divide-and-conquer.md

 }
 ```

-This block of code is enough to finish any binary tree.
-For the recursive function `traverse(root)`, you just need to believe that it can traverse the whole tree with one root node `root`.
-So, it only needs to pass the left and right sub-nodes of the node to the function again.
+This code block is enough for traversing any binary tree.
+For the recursive function `traverse(root)`, you just need to believe that it can traverse the whole tree with the input of root node `root`.
+So, it only needs to pass the left and right child nodes of the node to the function again.

 The same code design can be extended for traversing any tree data structure.
 However, for the tree it is obviously that it doesn't have in-order traversal.